gprMax/gprMax/docs/source/examples_antennas.rst

 :download:`antenna_wire_dipole_fs.in <../../user_models/antenna_wire_dipole_fs.in>`

 This example demonstrates a model of a half-wavelength wire dipole antenna in free space.
-It is a balanced antenna and it's characteristics are well known from theory _[BAL2005].
+It is a balanced antenna and it's characteristics are well known from theory [BAL2005]_.
 The length of the dipole is 150mm with a 1mm gap between the arms.

 .. literalinclude:: ../../user_models/antenna_wire_dipole_fs.in
     :language: none
     :linenos:

 The wire is modelled using the ``#edge`` command which specifies properties of the edge of the Yee cell.
 The antenna is fed using the ``#transmission_line`` command.
 The one-dimensional transmission line model virtually attaches to the dipole at the gap between the arms.
 The antenna has an input impedance (:math:`Z_0`) of 73 Ohms specified in the ``#transmission_line`` command, and uses a Gaussian waveform with a centre frequency of 1GHz.
+A time window of 30ns is used: firstly, to give enough time for the response to settle to a steady state; and secondly, to allow a reasonable (33MHz) spacing for the frequency bins when calculating FFTs, as :math:`df=1/T` where :math:`df' is the frequency bin spacing and :math:`T' is the time window.

 Time histories of voltage and current values in the transmission line are saved to the output file.
 These are documented in the :ref:`output file section <output>`.
 These parameters are useful for calculating characteristics of the antenna such as the input impedance or S-parameters. gprMax includes a Python module (in the ``tools`` package) to help you view the input impedance and admittance and s11 parameter from an antenna model fed using a transmission line.
 Details of how to use this module is given in the :ref:`tools section <plotting>`.